 Compact Car.
 Extremely popular in Europe, compact cars are finally catching on in the United States.
 Compacts have adequate-sized rear seats and fairly large trunks.
 Most come with four-cylinder engines, but a more-powerful V6 or turbocharged four is almost always an option.
 Front-drive is king in this class.

 Midsize Cars.
 The largest and most popular type of family sedan in the U.S. market.
 Midsize cars have adult-size rear seats and roomy trunks.
-This class features vehicles like the Chevrolet Malibu, Honda Accord, Nissan Altima, and Toyota Camry.
+This class features vehicles like the Ford Fusion, Honda Accord, Nissan Altima, and Toyota Camry.
 Almost all come with either four- or six-cylinder engines.

 Large Car.
 Traditionally the biggest car on the road, the large car was once king of the American highway.
 They have roomy rear seats and huge trunks, perfect for large families or long trips.
 Rear-wheel drive is more popular in this class, but most are still front-drive.
 All have V6 power and a few offer V8 engines.